-The study area is Gollarahatti-2 micro-watershed in Jagalur taluk, Davanagere district, Karnataka and falls under central dry zone (zone no-04) of Karnataka and agro ecological sub region of 8.2 (AESR), which receives its major annual rainfall during kharif season (June-September).
+The study area is Gollarahatti-2 micro-watershed in Jagalur taluk, Davanagere district, Karnataka, India and falls under central dry zone (zone no-04) of Karnataka and agro ecological sub region of 8.2 (AESR), which receives its major annual rainfall during kharif season (June-September).
 The length of growing period is 120-150 days.
-The major crops growing are Ragi, Maize, Ground nut and cotton etc. Red soils occupy major portion of the area.
-The study area located at 50 km from Davanagere district.
-It covers an area of 719 ha, lies between 13° 23' 42" and 31° 25' 39" N latitudes and 77° 33' 36.8"and 77° 33' 54.3"E longitudes.
+The major crops growing are Ragi (Eleusine coracana), Maize (Zea mays), Ground nut (Arachis hypogaea) and cotton (Gossypium sp.) etc. Alfisols occupy major portion of the area.
+The study area located at 50 km from

+Davanagere district.
+It covers an area of 719 ha, lies between 13° 23' 42" and 31° 25' 39" N latitudes and 77° 33' 36.8" and 77° 33' 54.3" E longitudes.
 The elevation is in the range of 575 m to 687 m MSL.
 The dominant geology of the study area is Archean schist with small patches of granite gneiss.
-Neem, Pongamia, Mimosa pudica and grasses are the major natural vegetation apart from forest species.
-Detailed soil survey was carried out by using 1:7920 (scale) cadastral map.
-Google Earth Image and high resolution satellite imagery of the watershed were used as base map in conjunction with Survey of India toposheet to map the land resources.
+Azadirachta indica, Pongamia sp.
+Mimosa pudica and grasses are the major natural vegetation apart from forest species.
+Detailed soil survey was carried out by using 1:7920 (scale) cadastral map, Google Earth Image and high resolution satellite imagery of the watershed were used as base map in conjunction with Survey of India toposheet to map the land resources.
 Physiography soil relationship was established using ground truth data by using satellite imagery of the Gollarahatti-2 micro-watershed.
 Pedon sites were located in transects along the slope from the upper to lower slopes.
 Totally in this micro-watershed, 25 profiles were exposed and studied for morphological characteristics as per Soil Survey Manual (Soil Survey Staff, 2014).
-The representative 11 master profiles of typifving pedons of series identified were selected.
+The representative 11 master profiles of typifying pedons of series identified were selected.
 Horizonwise soil samples were collected, air dried and passed through 2 mm sieve and analyzed for particle-size distribution following International Pipette method (Richards, 1954), pH and electrical conductivity (EC) in 1:2.5 soil: water suspension (Piper, 1966).
 Organic carbon was estimated by Walkley and Black (1934) method.
 The cation exchange capacity (CEC) and exchangeable cations were determined as described by Jackson (1973).
 The soils were classified following the USDA system of soil classification (Soil Survey Staff, 2014).